DanielTockan/Rainforest-Store/README.md

     load_instance = True
 ```

 An important aspect of Marshamllow was that it permits nested fields to be added to the schema.
-This feature allowed me to represent the table relationships defined as part of the models in the JSON responses.
+This feature allowed the table relationships defined as part of the models to be represented in the JSON responses.
 This was an essential for the upcoming front-end build (e.g. retrieving an order history).

-As a result, I could decide if, when, and where in the app certain relationships fields would be visible.
-This was done by duplicaating the necessary schemas and adding nested fields as desired.
+As a result, I was able to decide if, when, and where in the app certain relationships fields would be visible.
+This was done by duplicating the necessary schemas and adding nested fields as desired.

 An instance of this was the "Populated Product Schema":